cargo12/seedbox/README.md

 # wget
 └> wget -O install_seedbox https://d.pr/1kfR4
 ```
-Then to install
+Then to install (check the contents before using sudo on a downloaded script).
 ```
 chmod +x install_seedbox
 sudo ./install_seedbox
 ```

-### My back story
-This base script has been put together by me (bbashy) using my knowledge in setting up rTorrent/libTorrent/ruTorrent as well as the Linux OS.
-I try to use the latest versions for things, many other scripts use Apache, which is fine...
-I just prefer Nginx.
-I run the exact same setup myself
-and it runs perfectly, I seed every version of Mint, Debian, Ubuntu and Arch Linux OSs in TBs.

 ### Notice
-I do not know much bash scripting but I'm testing this script heavily so it will be pretty stable.
-If you see something wrong or a part that
-could be done better, please let me know in the issues or open a pull request fixing it (please explain the problem and how it makes it better).
+I've got a good understanding of bash/shell scripting and I'm testing this script heavily so it will be pretty stable once ready.
+If you see something wrong or a part that could be improved, please let me know in the issues or open a pull request fixing it (please explain the problem and how it improves it).

 ### Important
-I do not take responsibility if this script causes any system errors, loss of data or problems with your server or machine.
+Although this is tested and doesn't do anything dangerous - I do not take responsibility if this script causes any system errors, loss of data or problems with your server or machine.